splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 ```

 # Update or upgrade SC4S
-Whenever the image is upgraded or when changes are made to the `values.yaml` file should be applied, run the command:
+Whenever the image is upgraded or when changes are made to the `values.yaml` file and should be applied, run the command:

 ```bash
 microk8s helm3 upgrade sc4s splunk-connect-for-syslog/splunk-connect-for-syslog -f values.yaml